TanStack/router/docs/api/api.md

     // If there is a parent route, this will be a promise that resolves when the parent route has been loaded. parentMatchPromise?: Promise<void>
   }) =>
-    // The result of the loader function which wil be made available via this routes `useLoader` method.
+    // The result of the loader function which wil be made available via this routes `useLoaderData` method.
     Promise<LoaderResult>,
   // A function to parse the path parameters for the route from the URL
   parseParams: (rawParams: Record<string, string>) => Record<string, TParams>,